Capoot/build-status-traffic-light/readme.md

 - **Yellow:** at least one job's build was unstable (failing tests)
 - **Green:** all of the jobs built successfully

-The light will turn green if all jobs pass and red if at least one job fails.
-Jobs are stored as JSON files in the data directory of your installation.
-You may backup these files and copy them to another installation, e.g. on another machine.
+Job files are not machine bound and may thus be copied to a backup or another installation, e.g. on a different machine.

 ## Jenkins job